 “Communities of practice are groups of people who share a passion for something that they know how to do and who interact regularly to learn how to do it better.” —Etienne Wenger

 We have a private discussion forum and I host live web video chats monthly.
 Dates and times are arranged by a monthly poll of members.
-These are recorded and available for 30 days.
+These are recorded and available for a week afterwards.
 We try to ensure that what is discussed inside the coffee club stays there.
 It is intended to be a trusted space.
 As the club grows, I will offer more services to meet demand.

 While the main focus is workplace learning, we talk about whatever interests our members — books, democracy, leadership, media, etc.

 If you are looking for a trusted space to share ideas and learn from fellow professionals, please join us.

 Here is what we talk about on Twitter: https://twitter.com/hjarche/lists/pbcc/

 We have more in-depth conversations in the community

 What do you get?

 - Support my continued free public writing on this blog (since 2004).

 - A private space for deeper discussions of importance to you.

 - A global community of practice — it’s like a professional safety net.